erik-balfe/ai-console-agent/README.md

    bun add -d pg @xenova/transformers pgvector
    ```

-3. Update your `package.json` to include these as dev dependencies:
+3. Look that your `package.json` is updated to include these as dev dependencies:

    ```json
    {